 Extremely straightforward- we can have an enterprise deployment with several dozen end points being monitored in less than 3 hours.

 Our first few implementations we did ourselves and then for our first major customer implementation we got AppDynamics to assist.
 We currently support all of our internal and external deployments.

 Which other solutions did I evaluate?

 We're regularly looking at various options.
-Even before we made the decision to standardize on AppDynamics, we already had experience with VMC Appsight.
-We also had experience using dynaTrace, CA and Gomez at some of our customer's environments.
+Even before we made the decision to standardize on AppDynamics, we already had experience with BMC Appsight.
+We also had experience using Dynatrace, CA and Gomez at some of our customer's environments.
 We also heard our customers talking about their experiences with these other products.

 What other advice do I have?

 Basically, you can't over-speak importance of deployment, configuration and infrastructure footprint because what happens is that people get excited when they see the output of various products (such as Dynatrace or CA Wiley).
 They say, "wow, it's very powerful, we've never had visibility, we're going to implement at all costs."
 Then they buy the solution and they realize they need 5X the amount of servers, a lot of storage, experts to manage it, etc.